Nuclear power in Taiwan: Nuclear waste disposal

 About 100,000 barrels of nuclear waste from the nation's three operational nuclear power plants have been stored at the Lanyu complex.
 A report released in November 2011 said a radioactive leak had been detected outside the facility and this has added to residents’ concerns.
 In February 2012, hundreds of Tao Aborigines living on Lanyu held a protest outside the Lanyu nuclear waste storage facility, calling on Taiwan Power Co. to remove nuclear waste from the island as soon as possible.

 In late 2019, not long before being re-elected, Tsai Ing-Wen offered a financial compensation to the Tao community.
 Community elders have seen this as an attempt to buy them off and have therefore rejected the offer and staged protests in front of the Executive Yuan, asking for removal of the waste.

 When Taiwan ordered French uranium in the 1980s it was under the condition that the French would take back the nuclear waste for reprocessing at the La Hague site however France did not honor its obligations when it came time to reprocessing the material.
 As of 2021 the material scheduled for reprocessing in France still sits in temporary containment ponds in Taiwan.

+One case study detailing a failure to dispose of nuclear waste properly comes from the early 1980s, where radioactive scrap metal and steel from nuclear power plant waste was sold and melted in rebar before being used in construction of buildings.
+Over one thousand apartments and over 200 building blocks in residential areas were found to have been built with these contaminated steels, causing more than 15,000 students and citizens to be exposed to excessive low dose-rate gamma-irradiation for years.
+High levels of radiation were detected in one of these structures on accident in 1985, but the public wasn't made aware until seven years later in 1992.
+The lack of transparency and this incident caused more distrust toward nuclear energy's safety and use in Taiwan.

 Anti-nuclear movement

 2010

-On August 29, 2010, anti-nuclear protesters formed a human chain blocking the main entrance to the fourth nuclear power plant.
-Employees were forced to use alternate access routes.
+On August 29, 2010, anti-nuclear protesters formed a human chain blocking the main entrance to the Fourth Nuclear Power Plant.
+Employees were forced to use alternate accesses.

 2011

 In March 2011, around 2,000 anti-nuclear protesters demonstrated in Taiwan for an immediate end to the construction of the island's fourth nuclear power plant.
 The protesters were also opposed to lifespan extensions for three existing nuclear plants.

-In April 2011, 5,000 people joined an anti-nuclear protest in Taipei City, which had a carnival-like atmosphere, with protesters holding yellow banners and waving sunflowers.
-This was part of a nationwide “No Nuke Action” protest, against construction of a Fourth Nuclear Plant and in favour of a more renewable energy policy.
+In April 2011, an estimated 5,000 people joined an anti-nuclear protest in Taipei City.
+This was part of a nationwide "No Nuke Action" protest against the construction of a Fourth Nuclear Plant and in favour of a more sustainable energy policy.

-On World Environment Day in June 2011, environmental groups demonstrated against Taiwan's nuclear power policy.
-The Taiwan Environmental Protection Union, together with 13 environmental groups and legislators, gathered in Taipei and protested against the nation's three operating nuclear power plants and the construction of a fourth plant.
+On the eve of World Environment Day in June 2011, environmental groups demonstrated against Taiwan's nuclear power policy.
+The Taiwan Environmental Protection Union, together with 13 environmental groups and legislators, gathered in Taipei and protested against extending the life of the nation's three operating nuclear power plants and the construction of a fourth plant.